Ghost Stories (2020 film): Production

+Soundtrack

+The film score was composed and one song was guest-composed by Peji Shahkoti, while the rest of the songs were composed by Peji Shahkoti.

+The lyrics were written by Shellee.

 Reception

-Saibal Chatterjee from NDTV rated the movie 2.5 stars (out of 5) with review "Let alone genuine jump scares, the film does not even eke out moments that could be deemed spine-chilling".
+Saibal Chatterjee from NDTV rated the movie 2.5 stars out of 5 and wrote "Let alone genuine jump scares, the film does not even eke out moments that could be deemed spine-chilling".

-Swetha Ramakrishnan rated the movie 3 stars (out of 5) on Firstpost "Dibakar Banerjee's political short film elevates an otherwise bland anthology that just isn't scary".
+Swetha Ramakrishnan rated the movie 3 stars out of on Firstpost and wrote "Dibakar Banerjee's political short film elevates an otherwise bland anthology that just isn't scary".